unnionthemove/todoWithNetCore/README.md

 This creates a api only application to interact with TodoItems This can be a starting project if learning to use Visual Studio 2017,  C# and Interacting with Azure.

-This was used to publish directly and be available as a App Service in the Azure account
+Visual Studion 2017 was used to publish directly and be available as a App Service in the Azure account

 #TODO
  1. More meaning full test cases.